ekalexander/ekalexander.github.io.old/index.md

 - PhD Candidate (4th Year) at the *Department of Data Science & AI* of **Monash Univerisity**, Australia.
   - My advisors are: **Maria Garcia de la Banda** (Monash University), **Andreas Schutt** (CSIRO Data61), **Peter J. Stuckey** (Monash University), and **Guido Tack** (Monash University).
 - PhD Scholarship Student at the *Analytics and Decision Sciences* Programme of **CSIRO's Data61**, Australia.
-- Research Student at *ARC Training Center in Optimisation Technologies, Integrated Methodologies, and Applications (OPTIMA)*
+- Research Student at *ARC Training Center in Optimisation Technologies, Integrated Methodologies, and Applications (OPTIMA)*, Australia.
 - Member of the *Optimisation Group* of Monash University, Australia.
 - Member of the *MiniZinc Team*.